-Summer in Andalucia can be very hot.
+Summer in Andalusia can be very hot.
 Resort destinations such as Ibiza, Mallorca, and the Costa Brava are sleepy in the winter.

 Typically Saturday to Saturday, especially in June, July and August; a few villas allow Friday to Friday.
 In spring and fall you can sometimes do five instead of seven nights.
 Over the holiday season, many owners require that you book the specific days from Dec 24 to Jan 2.